 Artist Kevin Morrow: I dibsed this poem by Jericho because of its simplistic complexity.
 Something which is so simple is always so “open” and enduring.
-It opens in all of us the uncanny human ability to think, know, interpret, understand and formulate philosophies.
-It’s like what one of my “hero’s” Woody Guthrie says…”any fool can get complicated, but it takes genius to attain simplicity.”
-As well I felt that my work is completely married to the idea, that openness, and the invitation of contemplation of the philosophies of nature, beauty… the open field, if you will combined with Jericho’s writing was a perfect match.
+It opens in all of us the uncanny human ability to think, know, interpret, understand, and formulate philosophies.
+It’s like what one of my “heroes” Woody Guthrie says…”any fool can get complicated, but it takes genius to attain simplicity.”
+I also felt that my work is completely married to that idea, that openness, and the invitation of contemplation of the philosophies of nature, beauty… the open field, if you will combined with Jericho’s writing was a perfect match.

 Did the visual artist refract any element of the poem that made you see the poem differently?

 Poet Jericho Brown: Something about the image(s)—maybe the way the knotholes and growth rings resemble eyes, birds, and/or birds’ eyes—makes it much more clear how much land and landscape is viewed in a poem so short.

 What first leapt out at you from the poem and what was your gut response?